 NS Health is related in terms of common ownership to all Province of Nova Scotia created departments, agencies, boards and commissions.
 Related parties also include key management personnel having the authority and responsibility for planning, directing and controlling the activities of the Authority.
-This includes the senior leadership team, and members of the Board of Directors and their close family members.
+This includes the executive leadership team, NS Health Administrator, and their close family members.
 NS Health enters into transactions with these entities in the normal course of business measured at the exchange amount.
 This disclosure is in addition to the related party disclosure provided elsewhere in these consolidated financial statements.

 The Province of Nova Scotia has centralized some of its administrative activities for efficiency and cost-effectiveness purposes.
 As a result, the Province of Nova Scotia uses a shared services model so that one department performs services for other departments, agencies, boards and commissions without charge.
-The costs of these services, such as the Department of Transportation and Infrastructure Renewal project management and the Department of Service Nova Scotia and Internal Services information technology support provided by the Province of Nova Scotia to NS Health, are not recognized in the consolidated financial statements.
+The costs of these services, such as the Department of Public Works project management and the Nova Scotia Digital Services information technology support provided by the Province of Nova Scotia to NS Health, are not recognized in the consolidated financial statements.
 Additionally, SAP Enterprise system support services are provided by NS Health to IWK at no charge.